jochenalt/Pentapod-Design/docs/assembly.md

 <img width=500 src="../images/assembly-thigh-wires.jpg"/>

-Put the hip servo in the bottom half of the hip and take care that each wire bundle is coming out in different sides
+Add the other half of the thigh enclosure and take care that each wire bundle is coming out on different sides

 <img width=500 src="../images/assembly-put-top-half-on-thigh.jpg"/>